jundalisay/superbnetlify/content/en/research/descartes/world/chapter-09.md

 The parts of the matter are very diverse.
-Most of them take the form of the aethereal fire or the aethereal air from breaking and dividing by collision with one another.
+Most of them take the form of the fire-aether or the air-aether from breaking and dividing by collision with one another.

-Nevertheless, among them are 2 sorts that had to retain the form of the earth aether:
+Nevertheless, among them are 2 sorts that had to retain the form of the earth-aether:
  <!-- third element -->

 1. Those which had shapes so extended and so impeding that, when they collided with one another, it was easier for them to join together.
 This allows them to become larger instead of breaking up and becoming smaller.